jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 6. Press ``ctrl+R `` and type ``taskschd.msc``.
 7. Create a new scheduled task, set it to run **regardless** of user login.
 Opt to run as **adminstrator** with compatibility selected as *Windows 10*.
 8. Set trigger as when system boots and when user login.
-9. The operation is to run a programme, in that dialogue page you create a task that points to the ``.bat`` file in Step 4.
+9. The operation is to run a programme, in that dialogue page you create a task that points to the ``MountDDisk.bat`` file in Step 4.
 10. Confirm your changes and type in your login password.
 11. Reboot the computer and you shall have your new disk created.
 If not, tweak the trigger conditions in Step 8.
 12. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.